numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

    * - MATLAB array slicing uses pass-by-value semantics, with a lazy copy-on-write scheme to prevent creating copies until they are needed.
-Slicing copies parts of the array.
+Slicing operations copy parts of the array.
      - NumPy array slicing uses pass-by-reference, that does not copy the arguments.
 Slicing operations are views into an array.